Pablonara/microbitcodeforschool/pseudocode.md

 Continuously checks for button presses:

-* If button A is pressed, returns 'a'.
+* If button A was pressed, returns 'a'.
-* If button B is pressed, returns 'b'.
+* If button B was pressed, returns 'b'.
 * Otherwise, wait 100 milliseconds and check again.

 getButtonWithAB()